-- Was it time to stop issuing licences to "chuggers" (charity muggers)?
+• Was it time to stop issuing licences to face to face fundraisers?
 There was currently nothing that could be done to stop "direct debit charity collectors" as they did not need a licence to operate.
-If complaints were received from members of the public about chuggers, these were taken up directly with the organisers.
-There was a national move towards Councils being granted powers to control chuggers although some Councils appeared to have found a way to do so already, notably in Bradford.
-This would be investigated. - With regard to street trading, was liaison taking place between the Licensing Team and Project Taunton to ensure the look of Taunton's streets was not being compromised?
+If complaints were received from members of the public about these types of fundraisers, these were taken up directly with the organisers.
+There was a national move towards Councils being granted powers to control face to face fundraising although some Councils appeared to have found a way to do so already, notably in Bradford.
+This would be investigated.

+• With regard to street trading, was liaison taking place between the Licensing Team and Project Taunton to ensure the look of Taunton's streets was not being compromised?
 Yes, such discussions were taking place.